shirleyah/repo-template/INSTALL.md

-- ### Folder Structure
+- ### Expected Directory Structure

-[Describe the content of the package when the software is installed.
+[Directory structure after installation.
 It should be properly organised in sub-directories (for documentation, headers, source, etc.]